 That’s how society started spreading the common myth that it takes 21 days to form a new habit.
 It’s remarkable how often these timelines get quoted as statistical facts.

 The Truth Behind The Science Of Changing Behavior Patterns And Habits:

 This study can help us determine why your dog most likely responds better to their training when the “training tools” are on.
 There hasn’t been enough consistency for your dog to be completely reliable.
 The goal is to have your training tools available but not have to use them.
-Until you have weeks of sessions and different training pictures that you have successfully exposed your dog to, you shouldn’t test your dog.
+You shouldn’t test your dog until you have weeks of sessions and different training pictures to which you have successfully exposed your dog.
 Dog training does not make robots, and who would want that from their dog anyhow?
 Some of the best traits and characteristics of dogs are their spirit and personalities.

 Be patient as the training picture transfers.
 Don’t relinquish all the power to your dog to make the right choice by not having your training tools available.
 Going away to training is like learning a new job.
 If they get home and are free to make their own choices without reinforcing their new job, they will most likely revert to what they knew in that environment.
 Humans and dogs are notorious for being creatures of habit.
-We want to ensure it is the desired habits we are rewarding and repeating after our dog graduates from the Full Service Training at The Doghouse, LLC.
+We want to ensure the desired practices we are rewarding and repeating after our dog graduates from the Full-Service Training at The Doghouse, LLC.